zwhbio2017/clipipe/README.md

-# RiboWave
+# CLIPipe

-RiboWave is a funtional Ribo-seq analysis tool to identify translated ORF based on Ribo-seq data.
+CLIPipe(CLIP-seq Pipeline) is an integrated pipeline for analyzing CLIP sequencing data.

-The RiboWave workflow consists of:
+The CLIPipe workflow consists of:

+- Pre-processing function:
+  - Quality control of the raw CLIP-seq reads.
+  - Remove adapter of the sequencing data.
+  - Filter low quality reads of the sequencing data.
+  - Collpase duplicates of the sequencing data.
+  - Remove barcode of the sequencing data.

+- Alignment function :
+  - mapping sequencing data to reference genome using bowtie, bwa and novoalign

-- Pre-processing :
+- Peak calling function :
-  - Create the annotation file for the subsequent analysis. [`create_annotation.sh`]
-  - Determine the P-site position of Ribo-seq. [`P-site_determination.sh`]
-  - Generate P-site tracks from Ribo-seq.[`create_track_Ribo.sh`]
+  - Peak calling of the CLIP-seq data using Piranha, CTK, PureCLIP, iCLIPro, iCount, JAMM, PEAKachu, PeakRanger and clipcontext

-- Main function :
+- Motif discovery function :
-  - Denoise [`Ribowave`]
-  - Predict translated ORFs [`Ribowave`]
-  - Estimate reads density for each given ORF [`Ribowave`]
-  - Estimate frameshift potential for each given ORF [`Ribowave`]
+  - Motif discovery of the CLIP-seq data using HOMER, PhyloGibbs, MEME, GraphProt, DREME and STREME

 ## Requirements
 ### software
-* R
-* bedtools v2.25.0
+* docker

 ### R packages
 * reshape